tasks/docs/docs/google_tasks_intro.md

 **Please note:** Tasks.org will be flagged in your Google Security Checkup because I am an unverified developer.
 Unfortunately it costs approximately
-$15,000-75,000 USD to get verified, so this situation is unlikely to change
+$15,000-75,000 USD to get verified, so this situation is unlikely to change.

 ### Recurrence, reminders, and due times